nbcin/challenges-jenkins-groovy/README.md

 ```
 1. Define a Jenkins pipeline job automatically
 2. Define a Jenkins job via Jenkinsfile script automatically
-3. Use groovy to enable and configure ThinBackup plugin
+3. For automated backup, enable and configure ThinBackup plugin via Groovy
 ```
 - See more: [Scenario-102](./Scenario-102)